Specialist Legal Support for

 Representation at Tribunals for CICA Appeals

-In cases that proceed to a tribunal, we offer free representation to ensure Modern Slavery victims receive informed advocacy throughout the hearing process.
+In cases that proceed to a tribunal, we offer free representation to ensure that all survivors of violent crime receive informed advocacy throughout the hearing process.

-In cases that proceed to a tribunal, we offer free representation to ensure Modern Slavery victims receive informed advocacy throughout the hearing process.
+In cases that proceed to a tribunal, we offer free representation to ensure that all survivors of violent crime receive informed advocacy throughout the hearing process.

-In cases that proceed to a tribunal, we offer free representation to ensure Modern Slavery victims receive informed advocacy throughout the hearing process.
+In cases that proceed to a tribunal, we offer free representation to ensure that all survivors of violent crime receive informed advocacy throughout the hearing process.

 Our Step-by-Step Process